Andy-Osborne/Dwarf-Match/testing.md

     - This has been achieved in two different ways.
 During the course of the game, I have used an image of a circular arrow which is conventionally used in games to indicate "Restart".
 In addition to this, when the user completes a level, the victory modal pop-up asks them if they would like to restart the level.

-6. I want to be able to keep track of the amount of flips it has taken me to complete the game & the time taken to do so as this can give me a personal challenge to beat it on further run throughs.
+6. I want to be able to keep track of the amount of flips it has taken me to complete the game & the time taken to do so as this can give me a personal challenge to beat it on further playthroughs.

     - During the course of the game the amount of flips the user has done and the time in game is recorded and displayed to the user above the game board so it is easily viewable.
     - Upon level completion, the victory modal displays the amount of flips done and time taken to the user.